talha131/onCrashReboot/content/ict/e-Portfolio/The Role of E-portfolios in Job Search and Career Development.md

 ---
-title:The Role of E-portfolios in Job Search and Career Development
+title: The Role of E-portfolios in Job Search and Career Development
 ---

 E-portfolios are more than just a collection of work; they're a dynamic tool for job search and career development.
 They help job seekers stand out, prove their skills, keep learning, and connect with others.
 Plus, they offer a professional way to present themselves online, making a strong case for why they're the best person for the job.